NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 ```

-The `(begin ...)` is a standard Scheme construct to group several statements into one, much like `{...}` brackets in C. Our new source is still a Gaussian, but is now a point source at the origin:
+The `(begin ...)` is a standard Scheme construct to group several statements into one, much like `{...}` brackets in C. The new source is still a Gaussian, but is now a point source at the origin:

 ```scm
 (set! sources (list